 This broker comparison has examined all key metrics you should take into consideration when choosing an online trading platform.
 If you are a beginner trader and are looking for a free trading platform to trade stocks, ETFs then both Robinhood and Stash are great options.

-If you want to start investing but aren’t sure where to begin, eToro has all the tools and content you need to choose the right assets and manage your portfolio either actively or passively.
+If you want to start investing but aren’t sure where to begin, Robinhood has all the tools and content you need to choose the right assets and manage your portfolio either actively or passively.

 Your capital is at risk.
 Other fees apply.
-For more information, visit etoro.com/trading/fees.

-Dassos Troullides is an experienced finance writer who specializes in CFD, stock, and crypto trading.
+Dassos Troullides is a content Editor who specializes in CFD, stock, and crypto trading.
 He uses his experience and time spent in the forex industry to simplify complex financial topics for easy, informative reading.
 Dassos also writes for BuyShares.com, InsideBitcoins.com, LearnBonds.com, ForexCrunch.com, and EconomyWatch.com